ibm-cloud-docs/appid/istio.md

 | `redirectUri` | `string` | No | The URL that you want the user to be redirected after successful authentication, default: the original request URL. |
 | `rules` | `array[Rule]` | No | The set of rules that you want to use for token validation. |
 {: class="simple-tab-table"}
-{: caption="Table 2.
-Understanding the policy object components" caption-side="top"}
+{: caption="Understanding the policy object components" caption-side="top"}
 {: #policy-object}
 {: tab-title="Policy object"}
 {: tab-group="objects"}